intarchboard/draft-iab-privacy-partitioning/draft-iab-privacy-partitioning.md

 # Limits of Privacy Partitioning {#limits}

-Privacy Partitioning aims to increase user privacy, though as stated is not a panacea.
+Privacy Partitioning aims to increase user privacy, though as stated, it is not a panacea.
 The privacy properties depend on numerous factors, including, though not limited to:

 - Non-collusion across contexts; and